-- Just like most other tubers or bulbs, fall is the best time to plant.
+Just like most other tubers or bulbs, fall is the best time to plant.
 This is especially true if you have hot summers.
 If you live in a cooler climate, you may be able to plant them in early spring as well.

-- Don’t plant tubers too deep.
+- Don’t plant iris tubers too deep.
 Showing a little of they “backbone” when planting is just fine.
 However, if it’s too hot in your zone, cover them completely with soil or mulch.
 Just use enough soil to cover them, they need to be planted near the surface.